harshitmmm/Sale_Report-Excel_Data_Cleaning-/README.md

+The "Vehicle Sales and Market Trends Dataset" provides a comprehensive collection of information pertaining to the sales transactions of various vehicles.
+This dataset encompasses details such as the year, make, model, trim, body type, transmission type, VIN (Vehicle Identification Number), state of registration, condition rating, odometer reading, exterior and interior colors, seller information, Manheim Market Report (MMR) values, selling prices, and sale dates.

 🚗 Car Sales Data Cleaning and Analysis

 This project focuses on **data cleaning, transformation, and analysis using Microsoft Excel.
 The dataset contains car sales information, and it goes through multiple steps to ensure accuracy, consistency, and readiness for further analysis or visualization.